OpenNebula/docs/source/advanced_components/application_flow_and_auto-scaling/appflow_elasticity.rst

 Auto-scaling Types
 ------------------

-Both elasticity\_policies and scheduled\_policies elements define an automatic adjustment of the Role cardinality.
+Both elasticity_policies and scheduled_policies elements define an automatic adjustment of the Role cardinality.
 Three different adjustment types are supported:

--  **CHANGE**: Add/substract the given number of VMs
+-  **CHANGE**: Add/subtract the given number of VMs
 -  **CARDINALITY**: Set the cardinality to the given number
--  **PERCENTAGE\_CHANGE**: Add/substract the given percentage to the current cardinality
+-  **PERCENTAGE_CHANGE**: Add/subtract the given percentage to the current cardinality

 +---------------------+-----------+-------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Attribute           | Type      | Mandatory   | Description                                                                                                                                                          |